Nonlinear Lebesgue spaces: Dense subspaces, completeness and separability: Density of smooth mappings

 \section{Density of smooth mappings}

-\cref{th:density_continuous} extends to smooth mappings when the base space is a smooth Banach manifold (see \cref{def:banach_manifolds}) such that every open cover has a smooth partition of unity subordinated to it (see \cref{def:partition_unity}) and the target space is a smooth and connected Banach manifold equipped with a compatible metric.
-This extension requires the use of a straightforward generalization of Whitney's approximation theorem to Banach manifolds for which every open cover has a smooth partition of unity subordinated to it (see \cref{th:whitney}).
+\cref{th:density_continuous} extends to smooth mappings when the base space is a smooth Banach manifold (\cref{def:banach_manifolds}) such that every open cover has a smooth partition of unity subordinated to it (\cref{def:partition_unity}) and the target space is a smooth and connected Banach manifold equipped with a compatible metric.
+This extension requires the use of a straightforward generalization of Whitney's approximation theorem to Banach manifolds for which every open cover has a smooth partition of unity subordinated to it (\cref{th:whitney}).
 To some extent, Whitney's approximation result acts as a surrogate to regularization by convolution with mollifiers used to prove the density of smooth mappings in the linear case.
-Indeed, it allows finding smooth approximations of continuous functions and, in particular, of continuous functions that are smooth on a closed set (see \cref{def:smooth_closed}).
-We thus get the following extension of \cref{th:density_continuous}:
+Indeed, it allows finding smooth approximations of continuous functions and, in particular, of continuous functions that are smooth on a closed set (\cref{def:smooth_closed}).